What is Sharia?

 The Rev. Dr. C. Welton Gaddy, President, Interfaith Alliance, moderated a panel that centered on a legal and cultural discussion of what Sharia is and is not, and its treatment in the political arena and by the media.
 Panelists also looked at how Sharia compares to other religious systems of law practiced in the US and abroad.
 Julie Macfarlane, Professor of Law, University of Windsor and Fellow, ISPU: Sadakat Kadri, Author and Barrister, Doughty Street Chambers; and Marc Stern, Associate General Counsel, American Jewish Committee; had a lively and engaging debate on these issues.
 WATCH BELOW:

-Footnotes for Factsheet (above):
+Footnotes for Sharia Factsheet (at the top):

 Sadakat Kadri, Heaven on Earth: A Journey Through Shari‘a Law from the Deserts of Ancient Arabia to the Streets of the Modern Muslim World (Farrar, Straus & Giroux, 2012), p.
 12.